-NUMBER OF BEEPS POSSIBLE CAUSE REMEDY 2 shorts (while installing safety lanyard on DESS post).
+NUMBER OF BEEPS POSSIBLE CAUSE REMEDY 2 short (while installing safety lanyard on DESS post).
 Everything is correct with the safety lanyard (good contact and the right lanyard cap).
 Engine can be started normally.
 1 long (while installing safety lanyard on DESS post or when pressing start/stop button in some cases).
 Bad connection between safety lanyard cap and DESS post.
 Remove and reinstall the safety lanyard on the DESS post.
-Two short beeps should be heard which indicate the system is ready to allow starting engine. • Wrong safety lanyard.
+Two short beeps should be heard which indicate the system is ready again to allow engine starting.
+Wrong safety lanyard.
 Use the safety lanyard that has been programmed for the boat.
 If it does not work, refer to an authorized dealer.
 Dirty safety lanyard cap. • Clean.
-Improper operation of MPEM or defective wiring harness.
+Improper operation of Interface or defective wiring harness.
 Refer to an authorized dealer.

-Digitally Encoded Security System (DESSTM)
+Digitally Encoded Security System (DESS)